nymtech/dev-portal/src/tutorials/simple-service-provider.md

     main();
     ```
-    * `main()` - This first function will hold the majority of the logic and initiate the connection with the Nym Websocket Client.
+    * `main()` - This first function will hold the majority of the logic and initiate the connection with the __nym-client__.
 It's best to declare it at the start of the file and call it at the end to run when launching the application.

     * `connectWebsocket(url)` - In this function, we return a Promise that tries to set up a websocket connection to the url we provide as a parameter.
-If the connection is successful, we will get a notification in our application and websocket client.
+If the connection is successful, we will get a notification in our application and __nym-client__.
 If it fails, we'll receive an error in our app.

 2. Next, implement the functions that will handle DOM (Document Object Model) manipulation allowing the alteration of the UI depending on our interaction with the application.

     Before the `main()` declaration at the end of the file, add the following:

     ```typescript
-        function displayClientMessage(message) {
-            document.getElementById("output").innerHTML += "<p>" + message + "</p >";
-        }

         function handleResponse(resp) {
         try {